Hamiltonian formalism for cosmological perturbations: fixing the gauge: Cosmology in the phase space

 This also implies that gauge transformations are canonical transformations.
 However, they are time-dependent canonical transformations, first through the two gauge parameters $N\xi^0$ and $\xi$, and second through the constraint vectors $\vec{S}_k$ and $\vec{D}_k$ [see Eq (\ref{eq:gtz})].
 These two sources of time-dependence have, however, a different status: while the gauge parameters and their time-dependence are arbitrary (this is an ``explicit'' time-dependence), the time-dependence of the constraint vectors is determined by the background evolution (this is an ``implicit'' time-dependence, through the flow of the background phase-space variables).
 It is therefore useful to consider the equation of motion of the gauge-transformed variables, \bea \frac{\dd \dztilde}{\dd\tau}&=&\left[\delta N(\vec{k})+\frac{\dd }{\dd\tau}\left(N\xi^0_{\vec{k}}\right)\right]\boldsymbol{\Omega}_6\vec{S}_k+\left[k\delta N_1(\vec{k})+k\dot{\xi}_{\vec{k}}\right]\boldsymbol{\Omega}_6\vec{D}_k+2N\boldsymbol{\Omega}_6\boldsymbol{H}_k \dz \nonumber \\ &&+N\xi^0_{\vec{k}}\boldsymbol{\Omega}_6 \dot{\vec{S}}_k+k\xi_{\vec{k}}\boldsymbol{\Omega}_6\dot{\vec{D}}_k\, , \eea which is simply obtained by taking the time-derivative of \Eq{eq:gtz} and using the equations of motion~\eqref{eq:dynvect}.
 Inserting the equation of motion of the constraint vectors, \Eqs{eq:dotS}~and~\eqref{eq:dotD}, this leads to \bea \frac{\dd \dztilde}{\dd\tau}&=&\left[\delta N(\vec{k})+\frac{\dd }{\dd\tau}\left(N\xi^0_{\vec{k}}\right)\right]\boldsymbol{\Omega}_6\vec{S}_k+k\left[\delta N_1(\vec{k})+\dot{\xi}_{\vec{k}}-\frac{N^2}{v^{2/3}}k\xi^0_{\vec{k}}\right]\boldsymbol{\Omega}_6\vec{D}_k \nonumber \\ &&+2N\boldsymbol{\Omega}_6\boldsymbol{H}_k\left( \dz +N\xi^0_{\vec{k}}\boldsymbol{\Omega}_6\vec{S}_k+k\xi_{\vec{k}}\boldsymbol{\Omega}_6\vec{D}_k\right). \eea The gauge-transformed variables $\dztilde$ are easily recognised in the second line of the above, see \Eq{eq:gtz}, so one finds \bea \frac{\dd \dztilde}{\dd\tau}&=&\widetilde{\delta N}(\vec{k})\,\boldsymbol{\Omega}_6\vec{S}_k+k\widetilde{\delta N_1}(\vec{k})\,\boldsymbol{\Omega}_6\vec{D}_k +2N\boldsymbol{\Omega}_6\boldsymbol{H}_k \dztilde , \eea which has the same form as the equation of motion~\eqref{eq:dynvect} if the gauge-transformed Lagrange multipliers are given by \bea \widetilde{\delta N}(\vec{k})&=&\delta N(\vec{k})+\dot{N}\xi^0_{\vec{k}}+N\dot{\xi}^0_{\vec{k}}\, , \\ \widetilde{\delta N_1}(\vec{k})&=&\delta N_1(\vec{k})-\frac{N^2}{v^{2/3}}\,k\xi^0_{\vec{k}}+\dot\xi_{\vec{k}}\, . \eea Therefore, in the Hamiltonian framework, gauge-transformations of the Lagrange multipliers are not given by Poisson brackets.
 The above procedure however shows how the dynamical equations can be used to obtain the gauge transform of the lapse and the shift vector \cite{Bojowald:2008jv} (see also \Refc{Pons:1995su,PhysRevD.55.658,Pons:1998ht} for in-depth studies of gauge transformations in constrained Hamiltonian systems with Lagrange multipliers).

 Let us finally stress that these transforms have been obtained by considering the time derivative of the gauge-transformed phase-space variables, which do not coincide with the gauge-transform of the time differentiated phase-space variables.
-This is because time derivation and gauge transformation do not commute, as shown in detail in \App{app:GTHam}.
+This is because time derivation and gauge transformation do not commute when treating $\delta N$ and $\delta N_1$ as Lagrange multipliers, as shown in detail in \App{app:GTHam}.